sounobbao/sounobbao/README.md

 - 👋 Hi, I’m @sounobbao
 - 👀 I’m interested in Coouputer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Nothing
 - 💞️ I’m looking to collaborate on nothing at least for now
 - 📫 How to reach me there isn't any way